What Is The Right Handgun Ammunition For you?

 The 9mm Parabellum (et.al) is perhaps the least expensive of all self-defense rounds.
 It is more powerful than the .380 ACP, but like the .380 ACP, it easily lends itself to firearm designs which are small and light enough to carry comfortably.
 9mm is one of the most popular calibers for concealed carry.

 This cartridge was introduced in 1902 along with the Luger semi-automatic pistol.
 The pistol and the cartridge were first adopted by the German Navy in 1904 and then by the German Army in 1908.
-This cartridge has since been adopted by the military of practically every non-Communist power.
+The military of practically every non-Communist power have adopted this cartridge.
 It has become the most popular and widely-used handgun cartridge in the world.
 Performance wise, the 9mm cartridge has somewhat more power than the .38 Special but falls well short of the .357 Magnum.

 This cartridge was developed as a joint venture between Winchester and Smith & Wesson in 1989.
 It was an effort to to create a cartridge with the same power as the 10mm Norma round that the FBI had just started using, but in a shorter case.
 The shorter cartridge would facilitate accuracy and allow use of a smaller, more comfortable grip frame.
 The .40 S&W has become the cartridge of choice for many law enforcement agencies in the United States.
 Typical bullet weight for this cartridge ranges from 135 to 180 grains with an average muzzle energy that approaches 500 ft-lbs.